-Check When Packed Item How Many
+Check When Item How Many

+Packed

-Тискей Clothing, Bedding & Personal Belongings
+Clothing, Bedding & Personal Belongings

 Sheets (twin or cot size; 2 top, 2 bottom sheets must be fitted) 4

-Heavy blankets 2
+Heavy blankets 1 or 2

-Sleeping bag, pillow 1(of each)
+Sleeping bag, pillow 1 of each

 Raincoat/Poncho (waterproof) 1

 Windbreaker 1

-Laundry bag (mesh preferred) 1
+Laundry bag (mesh preferred, w/name on it) 1

 Duffel bag 1

 White shirts and white shorts(for Sundays) 4(two of each)

-CT Logo Shorts (one navy, one gray) 1
+CT Required Logo Shorts and T Shirts(ordered during 1 set

+registration).
+Will be handed out at the start of camp.

-Athletic/sport shorts 8
+Athletic/sport shorts 10

 T-shirts 10

 Sweatshirts 2

 Sweatpants 2

 Jeans (or other long pants) 1(not required though)

 Socks 15 pairs

 Underwear 15 pairs

 Bathing suits 3

-Speedo or a pair of compression shorts 2 (if serious swimmer)
+Speedo or a pair of compression shorts 2 (only if serious swimme

 Toiletries (including sun screen) We have on campus, but

 bring if you want.

 Flashlight and batteries 2 lights/many batteries

 Water bottle

 Bug spray

-Envelopes stamped and addressed and paper One for each week at camp
+Envelopes stamped and addressed and paper One for each week at cam

 Summer reading books for Rest Hour and night time

 Athletic Equipment

 Baseball glove (we have plenty at camp)

 Tennis racket (we have plenty at camp)

 Hiking boots or sturdy high-top sneakers 1 pair

 (not required)

 High performance mountain rain/wind jacket and pants 1 of each

 (not required)

 Sneakers 2 pair

 Cleats (all-purpose); 1

 Lacrosse stick,(helmet and pads if serious player) 1

 MARK EVERY ITEM WITH LABELS OR INDELIBLE INK - FIRST AND LAST NAME.
 Be sure name is on everything: including flashlights, tennis rackets, and all other personal belongings.

 Be sure name is indelibly printed in large letters on laundry bag!